tsunami643/blog/_posts/2021-10-06-ti10-team-guide.md

 ## North America

 #### The rest of TI5 EG (ppd, Universe, Aui_2000)
 * After TI9, ppd and Universe reunited on NiP.
-They actually qualified for the March 2020 ESL Los Angeles major right before COVID hit.
+They qualified for the March 2020 ESL Los Angeles major right before COVID hit.
 The tournament got canceled and they both promptly retired.
 Peter then un-retired, competed in the NA DPC S1, stopped doing that, became Alliance's coach for the EU DPC S2, stopped doing that, was invited to cast TI10, but also stopped doing that.<br><br>Universe *actually* retired and recently [got married!](https://twitter.com/UniverseDota/status/1426214388508233731)<br><br>Aui seems content with his current coach/caster trajectory and will also be joining the TI10 English broadcast.

 #### EternaLEnVy
 * I think they caught up with manga this year so instead we got some weird filler arc where Envy doesn't read the DPC rules and then acts surprised at the end of the season.<br><br>After floating around in the NA lower and upper divisions, Jacky Mao slapped together a team for the TI10 qualifier with Ryoya, Kingrd/Mr. Kingão, Zfreek, and Moo.
 Idk feels like the writers just ran out of ideas, not sure if I'll watch next season...